-- subsection (b), an adequate opportunity to contest positions taken in the document at an appropriate stage in the administrative process. - 3 (d) When an agency proposes to act at variance with a position expressed in a guidance - 4 document, it shall provide a reasonable explanation for the departure.
-If affected persons may - 5 have reasonably relied on the agency's position, the explanation shall include a reasonable - 6 justification for the agency's conclusion that the need for the departure outweighs such persons' - 7 reliance interests.
+- subsection (b), an adequate opportunity to contest positions taken in the document at an appropriate stage in the administrative process. - (d) When an agency proposes to act at variance with a position expressed in a guidance document, it shall provide a reasonable explanation for the departure.
+If affected persons may have reasonably relied on the agency's position, the explanation shall include a reasonable justification for the agency's conclusion that the need for the departure outweighs such persons' reliance interests. - (e) Each agency shall publish all currently operative guidance documents.

-guidance document.

-- 8 (e) Each agency shall publish all currently operative guidance documents and may file - 9 the guidance document with the [publisher]. - (f) Each agency shall maintain an index of all of its currently operative guidance documents, file the index with the [publisher] on or before January 1 of each year, make the index readily available for public inspection, and make available for public inspection the full text of all guidance documents to the extent inspection is permitted by law.
+- (f) Each agency shall maintain an index of all of its currently operative guidance documents, file the index with the [publisher] on or before January 1 of each year, make the index readily available for public inspection, and make available for public inspection the full text of all guidance documents to the extent inspection is permitted by law.
 Upon request, an agency shall make copies of guidance indexes or guidance documents available without charge; at cost; or, where authorized by law, on payment of a reasonable fee.
-If any agency does not index a guidance document, the agency may not rely on that guidance document or cite it as precedent against any party to a proceeding, unless that party has actual and timely notice of the - (g) A person may petition under section 317 to request an agency to adopt a rule in place of an existing guidance document. - (h) A person may petition an agency to revise or repeal an existing guidance document.
+If any agency does not index a guidance document, the agency may not rely on that guidance document or cite it as precedent against any party to a proceeding, unless that party has actual and timely notice of the guidance document. - (g) A person may petition under section 317 to request an agency to adopt a rule in place of an existing guidance document. - (h) A person may petition an agency to revise or repeal an existing guidance document.
 Not later than [60] days after submission of such a petition, the agency shall: (1) revise or repeal the guidance document; (2) initiate a proceeding for the purpose of considering such a revision or repeal; or (3) deny the petition in a record and state its reasons for the denial.